xcrosslee/Vulkan-LoaderAndValidationLayers/loader/LoaderAndLayerInterface.md

 chain.
 Thus, the loader builds an instance call chain for each `VkInstance` that is created and a device call chain for each `VkDevice` that is created.

-When an application calls a Vulkan command, this typically will first hit a *trampoline* function in the laoder.
+When an application calls a Vulkan function, this typically will first hit a *trampoline* function in the loader.
 These *trampoline* functions are small, simple functions that jump to the appropriate dispatch table entry for the object they are given.
-Additionally, for commands in the instance call chain, the loader has an additional function, called a *terminator*, which is called after all enabled layers to marshall the appropriate information to all available ICDs.
+Additionally, for functions in the instance call chain, the loader has an additional function, called a *terminator*, which is called after all enabled layers to marshall the appropriate information to all available ICDs.